January 01, 2022

 This haunting, powerful, and tender coming-of-age story has been acclaimed as "stunning" (Essence), "riveting" (Chicago Tribune), and "exquisite" (The New York Times) after its premiere at Opera Theatre of St. Louis in 2019.

-Composer Terence Blanchard is an award-winning jazz musician who has composed more than forty film scores and who has performed on more than fifty.
+Grammy-winning composer Terence Blanchard is one of the most influential and celebrated jazz musicians of our time.
+He has composed more than forty film scores and has performed on more than fifty.
 He is a frequent collaborator with filmmaker Spike Lee and received an Academy Award nomination for Best Original Score for Lee’s 2018 film, BlacKkKlansman.
 He served as the artistic director for the Thelonious Monk Institute of Jazz and the Henry Mancini Institute at the University of Miami.

-Librettist Kasi Lemmons is an actor and director best known for her roles as Ardelia Mapp in Jonathan Demme's The Silence of the Lambs and as Bernie Walsh in 1992’s Candyman.
+Librettist Kasi Lemmons is an actor, director, and screenwriter best known for her roles as Ardelia Mapp in Jonathan Demme's The Silence of the Lambs and as Bernie Walsh in 1992’s Candyman.
 Lemmons made her directorial debut in 1997 with Eve's Bayou, and more recently directed the critically acclaimed Harriet, about abolitionist Harriet Tubman.
+Both films featured original scores by Terence Blanchard.
 Fire is Lemmon’s first adaptation of a memoir into a libretto.

 Here are some other important things to note about the opera and Lyric’s production: